-First, they claimed his vision was impaired due to diabetes.
+First, they claimed his vision was impaired because of diabetes.
 This is a lot better defense in a passenger car case than it is in a truck accident case.
 If you are a truck driver driving a big rig truck, we expect you to have your diabetes under control or don’t get behind the wheel of the dangerous weapon that is a truck.
 Second, and even more improbable, the defendants’ truck accident lawyer also argued that the accident occurred because the truck driver’s tire exploded.

 This bleeds into damages.
 Every argument Defendants’ lawyer makes gets viewed through the “this lawyer would say anything” prism.
 I’m sure there was some debate over the extent and scope of the injuries.
-Again, we don’t know the facts but I would not be surprised if those debates were resolved in favor of the Plaintiff because the Defendants’ lawyer had lost all credibility.
+Again, we don’t know the facts, but I would not be surprised if those debates were resolved in favor of the Plaintiff because the Defendants’ lawyer had lost all credibility.

 I’m not saying I have never taken a position in the alternative with a jury that diminished my credibility.
 Sometimes lawyers do this because they have no alternative: the claim or defense is just not good and, for whatever reason, the case did not settle for the true value.
 But if you have a decent case or valid defenses to a case, you are better served by playing it more conservatively.

 Every case is different.
-But I think juries are almost invariably smarter than lawyers think they are and a trial is not a long term relationship.
+But I think juries are almost invariably smarter than lawyers think they are, and a trial is not a long-term relationship.
 When counsel loses credibility with a jury, it is hard, maybe impossible, to get it back.